 Even though you have a car insurance policy, 13% of all liability settlements are for $1 million or more -- an amount most most policies simply cannot match.
 If you have lots of assets, drive often, chauffeur often or all three, you put yourself at a higher risk of getting into a costly accident that your normal policy cannot handle.
 An Umbrella Policy on the other hand will provide you with extra liability coverage to protect you against the expensive and freak accidents.

-- How Much Does an Umbrella Policy Cost
+How Does an Umbrella Policy Work with My Car Insurance?

 Car insurance has several components, but the two most related to an Umbrella Policy are Bodily Injury Liability and Property Damage Liability.
 They are the two components of auto insurance that deal exclusively with liability, as in, coverages that are meant to pay for someone else’s damage costs.
 An Umbrella Policy is meant to cover you in accidents where your PD and BI limits cannot suffice.